standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 * Define the use cases behind the creation of a model.
 * Create a high-level conceptual model which addresses your defined use case and can be easily understood by both technical and clinical communities.
 * Create a data dictionary listing the data elements, cardinality, and potential value sets involved if the data type is a coded element.
-This provides a convenient summary for implmenters presented in a way that can be understood by non-technical subject matter experts involved in defining the use cases more than the model's design and implementation.
+This provides a convenient summary for implmenters presented in a way that can be understood by non-technical subject matter experts involved in defining the use cases.
-* Create the logical model in CIMPL which aligns with the high-level conceptual model and data elements noted in the previous steps.
-* Create [FHIR mappings](#Mapping-to-FHIR) from the logical model to its equivalent FHIR resource and attributes, noting which elements you've defined in your logical model will be extensions.
-* Generate the FHIR Implementation Guide.
-* Create FHIR examples for each of the key profiles which define your IG and configure them within the CIMPL authoring environment so that they are validated by the FHIR IG Publisher.
+* Start documenting your model with [CIMPL](#Model-Folder-Structure-and-Source-Control).